EleutherAI/lm-evaluation-harness/README.md

 ### Hugging Face `transformers`

-To evaluate a model hosted on the [HuggingFace Hub](https://huggingface.co/models) (e.g. GPT-J-6B) on `hellaswag` you can use the following command (this assumes you are using a CUDA-compatible GPU):
+To evaluate a model hosted on the [Hugging Face Hub](https://huggingface.co/models) (e.g. GPT-J-6B) on `hellaswag` you can use the following command (this assumes you are using a CUDA-compatible GPU):

 ```bash
 lm_eval --model hf \